Hamed-kalak/CLAM_HANCOCK/README.md

 ## Attention-based Multiple Instance Learning for HANCOCK

 The code is based on the [CLAM](https://github.com/mahmoodlab/CLAM) framework for weakly-supervised classification on whole-slide images.
 The images were preprocessed as described in the original documentation.
-Please following the original documentation from CLAM
+Please follow the original documentation from CLAM

 ## License